debosmitab7/debosmitab7/README.md

  - Strengthening my foundation in core programming concepts through hands-on projects.
  - Diving into electronics and circuit design, blending hardware with software.
  - Building electronics and robotics projects, where I bring together creativity, coding, and engineering.

- -
-**My Vision**
+**My Vision:**

  To grow as an engineer who bridges hardware and software, contributing to innovative solutions in embedded systems, IoT, and AI-driven technologies.

 **Fun Facts:**
 - Up for coffee or sweets anytime ☕🍰